aomlomics/tourmaline/docs/tourmaline_setup.md

         4) [Anacapa's Bowtie2 and BLCA method](https://github.com/limey-bean/Anacapa?tab=readme-ov-file#step-3-taxonomic-assignment-using-bowtie-2-and-blca)
     - Supports multiple classification methods
     - Generates taxonomy assignments and visualization
-4. Generate bioinformatics metadata
-  - Creates a file with metadata about the analysis using FAIR eDNA terms
-  - File can be read into NODE

 ## Setup Requirements